-Half of NHS hospitals forced to close wards and services due to flooding and structural problem, new data reveals
+Half of NHS hospitals forced to close wards and services due to flooding and structural problems, new data reveals

 Almost half of NHS hospitals in England have experienced ward closures and the loss of vital services due to flooding, power cuts and structural problems.